 - contributing to meeting the sustainable development goals by strengthening the social dimension of sustainability.

-To learn how to adapt your travel polices and procedures to encompass the new standard, the International SOS Foundation has developed a new training course entitled, Building a Travel Risk Management Programme Fit for the COVID-19 World.
-The two-day virtual course is designed to provide individuals responsible for, or part of their organisations travel risk management team with the competencies necessary to enhance their travel risk management (TRM) programme to encompass ISO 31030:2021.
+To learn how to adapt your travel polices and procedures to encompass the new standard, the International SOS Foundation has developed a CPD-accredited training course entitled, Building a Travel Risk Management Programme in an Evolving Risk Landscape.
+The two-day virtual course is designed to provide individuals responsible for, or part of their organisations travel risk management team with the competencies necessary to enhance their travel risk management (TRM) programme to encompass ISO 31030.
 Led by our health and security experts, it will equip stakeholders with the practical tools necessary to develop or update their travel risk management policies to address the most pertinent health and security risks impacting their workforce.
-To learn more and register, click here.